 |Type of medicine||H2-receptor antagonist|

-Cimetidine is used to treat certain conditions caused by too much acid being produced in the stomach, such as stomach ulcers (gastric ulcers), ulcers of the upper part of the intestine (duodenal ulcers), acid reflux or heartburn (reflux oesophagitis) or indigestion.
-It can also be used to treat irritation and ulceration of the stomach caused by non-steroidal anti-inflammatory drugs (NSAIDs).
+Ranitidine is used to treat certain conditions caused by too much acid being produced in the stomach, such as stomach ulcers (gastric ulcers), ulcers of the upper part of the intestine (duodenal ulcers), acid reflux or heartburn (reflux oesophagitis), and indigestion.
+It can also be used to treat irritation and ulceration of the stomach which has been caused by non-steroidal anti-inflammatory drugs (NSAIDs).

-Acid is produced naturally in the stomach to help digest food.
-Excessive amounts of acid can irritate the stomach lining, causing inflammation, ulcers and other conditions.
-Cimetidine works by reducing the amount of acid produced in the stomach, relieving pain and helping to repair the damage.
+Acid is produced naturally in your stomach to help to digest food.
+Excessive amounts of acid can irritate the lining of your stomach, causing inflammation, ulcers and other conditions.
+Ranitidine works by reducing the amount of acid produced by your stomach, relieving pain and helping to repair any damage.